Losing Your Virginity: What To Expect Your 1st Time In The Sack — Experts Keep It Real

 “She’ll be scared out of her mind the first time, so she’ll be dry down there.
 When you’re afraid, everything gets dry — mouth, vagina, everything,” the doctor said.
 “So it’s really important to use a lot of lubricant the first time in order to be comfortable.”
 But lubricant isn’t the only way to ease some of the pain.
 “Hygienically, they should probably clip the hair around their vulva — you don’t have to shave, but keep it as short as possible because it’ll keep sex more comfortable,” Dr. Solomon advised.

 And of course, foreplay is “a necessity,” according to the OBGYN, who made it clear that it’s also important to “get used to” your partner.
-Being relaxed is also key, and foreplay will help with that.
-Aside from being physically prepared though, it’s essential you’re also mentally ready — and that communication with your partner is clear.
+Being relaxed is key as well, and foreplay will help with that.
+Aside from being physically prepared though, it’s essential that you’re also mentally ready — and that communication with your partner is clear.
 “You can use sex toys, fingers, or dildos to get comfortable.
 When you feel ready, you talk about it together and it happens.
-Let it happen as gradually as you need to and take your time,” Dr. Solomon said.
+Let it happen as gradually as you need to, and take your time,” Dr. Solomon said.

 Donnica L. Moore, MD; President of Sapphire Women’s Health Group (Chester NJ), couldn’t agree more.
 “Wait until you’re really ready, with a person you feel really comfortable with.
 Is s/he someone you feel like you can talk to about anything?
 Then that might be the right one,” Dr. Moore told us EXCLUSIVELY.
 “But talk about it first.
 Share your feelings, thoughts, and concerns.
 Talk about when and where.
 Talk about their previous experiences, especially about their history of condom use and whether they’ve had any STI’s.
 Talk about what kind of protection you’re planning to use — and be prepared.”